mytechnotalent/dc540-0x00006/README.md

 Bets: "What is this?" <br><br>
 P4r4d0x: "Crap it's more, plans!" <br><br>
 Bets: "What plans?
 And who are you?" <br><br>
 P4r4d0x: "Sorry the name is P4r4d0x, I'm one of the REDAH Masters sent to help out with the `сообщение` binary.
-I just cracked it this morning, and set up this system to capture new in coming messages, and you're holding the latest one." <br><br>
+I just cracked it this morning, and set up this system to capture new in coming messages, and you're holding the latest one." <br>
 Bets: "Ah I must have missed you.
 Good job, but as Spud said it's a bit too late, but lets at least see what they said...
 Spud, get Z now this is not good!" <br><br>
 Spud: "What could be so bad?" <br><br>
 Bets: "No time just get Z now!" <br><br>